Skip to content

 These models always contain three things:

-This section is going to add two components – first the link function, and second, linear predictor.
-In the simple above example, we still had an error structure, but it corresponded to a normal distribution.
-Our linear predictor was also just a single value.
+Compared to simple linear models, GLMs introduce flexibility primarily through the latter two components: the link function and the choice of error distribution, which we will explore in detail.
+In a standard simple linear model, the error structure assumed is typically a normal distribution, and its linear predictor usually involves a single predictor variable, though multiple predictors can be used.
 As we move to talking about GLMs, we’ll almost always consider multiple predictor variables in our models, as that’s what usually makes sense biologically!

 Throughout this section on GLMs, we’ll use the following example, which is an excellent example used by JJ Valletta and TJ McKinley in their “Statistical Modelling in R” book, and in Mick Crawley’s “R Book”.
 The data can be found here